ericwbailey/ericwbailey.website/source/writing/to-subset-or-not-subset-fonts.md

 One of the reasons I feel comfortable serving non-subsetted fonts is that I maintain a [performance budget](https://addyosmani.com/blog/performance-budgets/) for my site.
 Because I serve lightweight HTML and CSS and minimal JavaScript, I have the opportunity to spend more bandwidth points loading nice-looking fonts.

+<small>Update: I now serve a local font stack for even more fabulous savings.</small>

 My site is [predominately written words](https://ia.net/topics/the-web-is-all-about-typography-period), so this prioritization makes sense.
 It is an intentional choice that emphasizes typography.

 ## That being said